CoderAnchel/Spring-Logistics-Backend/README.md

 ![Java](https://img.shields.io/badge/Java-98.4%25-blue)
 ![Dockerfile](https://img.shields.io/badge/Dockerfile-1.6%25-blue)

 Spring Boot application designed to manage orders and centers.
 It includes functionalities for creating orders, allocating them to centers, and managing center capacities.
-This project was build for the INDITEX Java Backend challenge, UI maded in Vue with nuxt for fun just to have a more friendly way to test the api.
+This project was build for the INDITEX Java Backend challenge, UI maded in Vue with Nuxt and Mapbox for fun just to have a more friendly way to test the api.

 ![Captura de pantalla 2024-12-26 a las 15 05 19](https://github.com/user-attachments/assets/0c971a93-e61a-4192-8934-87db7bfe0fad)